-Estate planning isn’t just drawing up a will – there is a lot to take into consideration, including planning for end-of-life care and how to best protect your investments against excessive taxation.
+Estate planning involves much more than just drawing up a will, there is a lot to take into consideration, including planning for end-of-life care and how to best protect your investments against excessive taxation.
 Choosing an attorney with experience in estate planning can help you preserve everything you’ve worked hard for.

 Last Will and Testament

 The will is the document most people think of when they think of estate planning.
 The will includes the terms of how your possessions and finances will be disbursed among your loved ones after you die.
 It is important to create a will because if you die with no will, the state will determine how your assets will be distributed and they will be subject to a large inheritance tax.
 Strategic planning of your will is especially important for married couples to ensure that the surviving spouse receives their inheritance and that when the second spouse dies, their surviving children or heirs then receive the inheritance without an inheritance tax.

 An important thing to keep in mind is that your will only dictates what happens to possessions and assets that are part of your probate estate.
 It does not cover property that is controlled by beneficiary designations or by titling including property titled with joint names, payable on death accounts, life insurance, retirement plans, and employee death benefits.
 These assets are already set to be passed on automatically upon your death and are therefore not part of your will.
 You can make them part of your will if the beneficiary designations make them payable to your estate.

 What Happens if You Die Without a Will?

 If you die without a will, the distribution of your possessions and assets will be determined by the laws of descent of your state.
 State laws typically distribute inheritances to your spouse and children first, and to other family members if you have no surviving spouse or children.
 These laws vary from state to state but typically adhere to how the state legislature assumes most people would disburse the assets while protecting certain beneficiaries like minor children.
 What the state decides to do with your possessions or assets may or may not reflect how you would like them distributed.